About Filmy Ferns

 In layman’s terms, the quote above means that, similar to mosses, filmy ferns have adapted to utilize their environment as way to maintain tissue hydration, as opposed to having structures or mechanisms for doing so within their foliage.

-Since their leaves are so susceptible to drying out in the absence of moisture, you need to keep the humidity as high as possible.
-A Relative Humidity (RH) of at least 90% may be necessary to prevent desiccation, with higher RH being helpful.
+Since their fronds are so susceptible to drying out in the absence of moisture, you need to keep the humidity extremely high.
+A Relative Humidity (RH) of at least 80%-90% may be necessary to prevent desiccation, with higher RH being helpful.

-Filmy ferns should be kept in extremely moist or wet conditions, which helps maintain high humidity and can also support tissue hydration by direct contact.
-Their rhizomes should never be allowed to dry out, and should be constantly in contact with, or covered by very moist or wet substrate.
+Filmy ferns should be kept in very moist or wet conditions, which helps maintain high humidity and can also support tissue hydration by direct contact.
+Their rhizomes should never be allowed to dry out, and should be constantly in contact with, or covered by moist substrate.
 Many species benefit from frequent misting with pure water, which mimics their natural habitat.

 Air movement should be avoided as much as possible.
-Even under humid and wet conditions, sometimes filmy ferns will dry out when exposed to air flow, even if it’s not directly blowing on the fronds.
+Even under humid and wet conditions, sometimes filmy ferns will dry out when exposed to air flow.
 It’s best not to have fans in a filmy fern growing container, although in some cases you can pull it off if done thoughtfully and carefully.

 If you must use fans, you can try using a digital timer with multiple on-off programs per day, so the fans are not on constantly.

-When using fans, the ferns should be misted with distilled or RO water at least once a day to rehydrate any desiccation caused by the air movement.
+When using fans, the ferns may need to be frequently misted with distilled or RO water to rehydrate any desiccation caused by the air movement.

 As can be deduced by the humidity, moisture, and air flow sections of this article, filmy ferns should be kept in an enclosure which is entirely, or mostly sealed.
 Glass aquariums, jars, plastic tubs, and deli cups are good options.